 Tatton Park also has a lovely little garden shop where visitors can buy produce from the gardens, and there’s Gardener’s Cottage for dining, which features a quaint outdoor seating area, as well as a tea room.

-Visiting Tatton Park was a great way to break up our journey up to Scotland.
+Visiting Tatton Park was a great way to break up our journey up to Scotland even if it’s just to have a cup of tea!
 I love stopping at National Trust properties when traveling throughout Britain.
 Even in Scotland, my Royal Oak Foundation membership has reciprocal benefits with the National Trust of Scotland, so all those properties include free admission, too!

 We were back on the motorway in no time.
 Can you tell we’re heading to Scotland with those clouds ahead?